 Retail Banking provides a comprehensive range of products and services, including mortgage loans, savings and checking accounts, vehicle and equipment financing, factoring, payment cards, pension services, insurance and funds, to both individuals and SMEs.
 The Retail Banking division has a strong emphasis on digital banking solutions, including internet banking, the Arion Bank App and automated teller machines (ATMs).
-As of 31 December 2017, the Retail Banking division operated out of 24 branches across Iceland and its 367 full-time equivalent employees (FTEs) served over 100,000 customers during the year.
-In March 2018, the Bank announced plans to merge certain branches and focus on optimising its branch network by reducing square metres occupied and to have digital branches, resulting in closing three branches.
+As of 31 December 2018, the Retail Banking division operated out of 20 branches across Iceland and served over 100,000 customers during the year.

 Corporate Banking provides customised lending solutions, including term loans, revolving credit facilities and guarantees, to large corporate customers across all industry sectors with an emphasis on top 100 companies in Iceland.
 The Corporate Banking division derives the majority of its income from the provision of loans to corporate customers.
-As of 31 December 2017, the Corporate Banking division served 191 large corporate customers with 15 FTEs working out of headquarters with day to day customer service support from dedicated corporate service representatives in 13 branches.

 Investment Banking provides a full range of investment banking products and services, including equity and fixed income brokerage, initial public offerings and M&A advisory and bond and equity trading services, to a broad range of customers, including corporate customers, professional investors, asset management companies and pension funds.
-As of 31 December 2017, the Investment Banking division had 30 FTEs organised across the three subdivisions: Capital Markets, Corporate Finance and Research.

 Asset Management (which includes Stefnir, an independently operating financial company wholly owned by the Bank) provides a full range of asset management products and services to institutional investors, such as pension funds and insurance companies, and high net worth individuals.
-As of 31 December 2017, the Asset Management division had more than 100,000 customers and 34 FTEs organised across the four subdivisions, Private Banking, Institutional Asset Management, Investment Services and Pension Funds Administration, and Stefnir had approximately 10,600 investors in over 40 funds served by 18 FTEs.